riquene-n1/WEB_PROJECT_CIGI/README.md

 database.

 ## Features
+- Crawler script builds a `chains.json` file so data can be loaded without a database
 - Basic pages: Home (search), Login/Sign‑up and Admin with a modern layout
 - Product search with drop-down filters for model, specification and tolerance
 - Server API `/api/chains` supports query parameters for filtered search